jhuckaby/canvas-plus/README.md

 Only one transformation is allowed per call to `transform()`.

-Note that when rotating, if the degrees are exactly `90` or `270`, the canvas width and height are swapped, so the image fits exactly into the new container.
-For all other non-90-degree-angles, the canvas remains the same size, and the image is spun around the center.
-You can call [expand()](#expand) to pre-extend the canvas to make more room.
+Note that when rotating, the canvas dimensions are automatically adjusted so the rotated image fits exactly into the new container.
+If you do not want this behavior, set the `fixed` property to `true`.

 The following transform method shortcuts are provided for convenience: